WarshipConn/ProjectNarration/README.md

 This repository contains a Python file of the full program as well as a Jupyter notebook detailing the thoughts behind said program.

-Check it out and I hope you find it interesting.
+Check it out, and I hope you find it interesting.

 Quick Bullet Point Summary by ChatGPT: